 At RACC we are a community-focused institution.

 Reading Area Community College believes in the educational enrichment of each citizen and the economic and cultural development of the community we serve.
-Therefore, we are committed to providing diversified educational opportunities for citizens to develop their maximum potential and realize their self-worth and dignity.
+We are committed to the four, key "hallmarks" which we believe are at the core of a comprehensive community college: access, opportunity, excellence and hope.

 Serve as the "Community's College" by providing affordable and quality educational experiences that help students succeed in completing the first two years of college, preparing for a career in two years or less, or obtaining nationally recognized business and industry training.